QasimK/qasimk.github.io/collections/_posts/2019-09-04-raspberry_pi_zero_w_wifi_cctv.md

 For this part, we will need:

-* A mini-HDMI cable connected to a monitor
+* A mini-HDMI cable connected to a monitor.

-The CCTV system outputs an RTSP video stream over the network.
+The video surveillance system outputs an RTSP video stream over the network.
 Most applications like VLC, MPV, and ffplay can play these streams.

 We will use `omxplayer` on the RPi because it just works.
-Unfortunately, I ran into issues with MPV and ffplay and trying to output the video directly on to the framebuffer without the X11 window server running.
+Unfortunately, I ran into issues with both MPV and ffplay when trying to output the video directly on to the framebuffer without the X11 window server running.

 ```terminal
 # pacman -S --needed omxplayer